-Once you start doing trigonometry and calculus, you may run into expressions like sin(2θ), where you're asked to find the value of θ.
-Playing trial and error with charts or a calculator to find the answer would range from a drawn-out nightmare to totally impossible.
-Fortunately, the double-angle identities are here to help.
-These are special instances of what's known as a compound formula, which breaks functions of the forms (A + B) or (A - B) down into functions of just A and B.
+Once you start doing trigonometry and calculus, you may run into trigonometric functions like sine, cosine, and tangent.
+Playing trial and error with charts or a calculator to find the answer to trigonometric equations would range from a drawn-out nightmare to totally impossible.
+The many trig identities and relationships become crucial when solving for these trigonometric ratios.
+The double-angle identities are special instances of what's known as a compound formula, which breaks functions of the forms (A + B) or (A - B) down into functions of either A or B.

 The Double-Angle Identities for Sine

 Here are the two ways of writing the double-angle identity for the sine function:

 There are even more ways of writing the double-angle identity for cosine:

 There is just one practical way to write the double-angle identity for the tangent function:

 There are numerous trigonometric expressions and scenarios to solve.
 These formulas will often use theta (Θ), x or alpha (ɑ), but regardless of the variable, the double angle formula will be able to find an equivalent exact value for a suitable situation.

 The variable x was commonly used in all algebraic problems in early algebra and precalculus, but when we look at sin x cos x tan x this is equivalent to using theta or alpha, such as sin α cos α tan α.
 All variables simply keep track of possible values and their position on each side of the equation.

 Suppose we want to find an equivalent statement in terms of sin θ and cos θ to the following trig function: